Status: Bill 37 received royal assent on December 9, 2020

 Ministry responsible: Service Alberta

-Bill 37: The Builders’ Lien (Prompt Payment) Amendment Act, 2020 would introduce timelines and rules for payments and liens in all construction industry sectors, ensuring contractors and subcontractors are paid on time.
+Bill 37: The Builders’ Lien (Prompt Payment) Amendment Act, 2020 introduces timelines and rules for payments and liens in all construction industry sectors, ensuring contractors and subcontractors are paid on time.

 Previously, Alberta had no rules for payment timelines in the construction industry, which meant these timelines were vague if not addressed in a contract.
-If passed, these changes will set a clear timeline of 28 days for payments to be received, giving construction industry professionals the confidence they need to operate successfully.
+These changes will set a clear timeline of 28 calendar days for general contractors to receive payments, and seven calendar days after payment is received for contractors to pay subcontractors, giving construction industry professionals the confidence they need to operate successfully.

-- set a 28-day timeline for owners, contractors and subcontractors to pay invoices
+- sets a 28-day timeline for project owners to pay invoices to general contractors

 - construction industry: from 45 days to 60 days